 - 1. Review the buddy system and how it works in the outdoors. - 2.
 Pack your Cub Scout Six Essentials for the campout. - 3.
 In addition to your Cub Scout Six Essentials, show the personal items you need for your campout. - 4.
 Help set up a tent.
 Determine a good spot for the tent.
-Explain why you picked the spot.
-(Dependant on whether you set up your own tent) - 5.
-Attend a council or district Cub Scout overnight camp or attend a campout with your pack.
+Explain why you picked the spot. - Attend a council or district Cub Scout overnight camp or attend a campout with your pack.